Welcome to Financial Aid

-If the student has financial need, the Direct Loan will be Subsidized (which means the federal government pays the interest during the enrollment and 6-month grace periods).
+If the student has financial need, the Direct Loan will be Subsidized (the federal government pays the interest during the enrollment and 6-month grace period).
 If the student has no financial need, if the financial need has been met through other sources, or if the student has already borrowed the maximum Subsidized, then the Direct Loan will be Unsubsidized (the student is responsible for the interest payments during the enrollment and 6-month grace periods).

 Perkins Loan - a federally-funded loan with a fixed interest rate of 5% for students with high financial need.

 Direct PLUS Loan - a credit-based federal loan program for the parents of dependent undergraduate students.
 Credit-worthy parents can borrow the cost of education not covered by other aid through the Federal PLUS Loan program.